AR-TechSpot/AR-IdentifyingParts/README.md

 # AR-IdentifyingParts
-A small project to identify parts out of a 3d model.
+A small project to identify parts out of a large Image.